 One’s views on parenting can be an amalgamation of how they were raised, what they saw around while growing up, and how much they have read up about the different parenting styles.

 Parenting is no doubt, is a skill.
 A skill that can come naturally or be learnt.

 A young parent can be as effective and impactful as a parent of a dozen children.
 A parent can learn from mistakes and be better skilled with every new child.

-Parenting is an all consuming task which asks for a lot of dedication, love and patience.
+Parenting is an all-consuming task that asks for a lot of dedication, love, and patience.

 It can be daunting and discouraging at times.